In this article /

 Your period is just a few days away and you’re more than ready this month because you’ve finally mastered the DivaCup!
 From insertion to removal, the DivaCup has been your go-to monthly period accessory!

 However, maybe you’re still asking yourself some of the same questions each and every cycle.
 Questions such as, “How do I possibly clean The DivaCup in a public washroom?”
 Don’t worry.
 We have all the answers that you’re looking for!
-We talked to our experts on our Consumer Care Team and they provided us with tips and tricks below on care and cleaning for the DivaCup.
+We talked to our experts on our Consumer Experience Team and they provided us with tips and tricks below on care and cleaning for the DivaCup.

 Your first cycle